Author Archive

 Under the direction of the Kentucky Department of Education, the KHSAA is continuing an ongoing effort to assess Title IX compliance among all KHSAA member schools.

-Approximately forty-four member schools have been identified to participate in the ongoing Title IX Review during the 2024-2025 school year.
+Approximately forty-three member schools have been identified to participate in the ongoing Title IX Review during the 2025-2026 school year.
 This year your school is scheduled for a Title IX revisit.
 The complete listing of schools is on the KHSAA website, on the Title IX page.

 Plans are for our audit team to visit your school to ascertain the progress made in attaining and maintaining gender equity for male and female student-athletes.
 The purpose of this memorandum is to assist you in preparing for this visit by KHSAA Audit Team members.